-The Compensation Committee of the Board of Directors is responsible for establishing and approving the compensation of the Chief Executive Officer, recommending to the Board of Directors the compensation of other executive officers, and administering Vishay's incentive compensation and equity-based compensation plans.
+Historically, the Compensation Committee of the Board of Directors was responsible for establishing and approving the compensation of only the Chief Executive Officer, recommending to the Board of Directors the compensation of other Named Executive Officers, and administering Vishay's incentive compensation and equity-based compensation plans.
 Other than with respect to the Chief Executive Officer, the Board of Directors makes the final determination with respect to compensation of Vishay's Named Executive Officers.
+In March 2014, the Board determined to enhance the responsibilities of the Compensation Committee and amended the Compensation Committee charter to provide that, with respect to all Named Executive Officers, the Committee will establish and approve all compensation.
 This section of the proxy statement explains how our executive compensation is designed with respect to our Named Executive Officers.